MCTS-Judge: Test-Time Scaling in LLM-as-a-Judge for Code Correctness Evaluation: Introduction

 Despite its growing adoption, recent studies highlight critical challenges in the LLM-as-a-Judge paradigm, including bias~\cite{gu2024survey}, misalignment~\cite{ye2024justice}, and fairness concerns~\cite{li2024llms}, questioning its reliability for accurate, human-like judgments.
 To address these issues, researchers have focused on pretraining~\cite{hui2024qwen2}, fine-tuning~\cite{wang2024enhancing}, and in-context learning~\cite{wei2022chain} to improve reasoning capabilities, which are highly demanded in programming scenarios.
 Unfortunately, as LLMs near the upper bounds imposed by scaling laws, further advancements involve increasing costs in training with diminishing returns~\cite{snell2024scaling}.

 To address these limitations, inspired by the shift of scaling laws from training to test time~\cite{xu2025towards} and recent breakthroughs in \textit{Reasoning LLMs}, such as OpenAI's o-series~\cite{jaech2024openai}, we introduce the first framework that integrates test-time computation into the LLM-as-a-Judge paradigm.
 We target code correctness evaluation and propose MCTS-Judge, a resource-efficient LLM-as-a-Judge framework with System-2 thinking, offering human-like reasoning for more reliable evaluations.
 It achieves State-Of-The-Art (SOTA) performance compared to prior LLM-as-a-Judge methods, which rely on rapid and superficial System-1 thinking~\cite{tong2024codejudge, zhuo2023ice}.
 MCTS-Judge leverages a tailored Monte Carlo Tree Search (MCTS) to decompose problems into simpler, multi-perspective evaluation tasks.
 In the selection phase of MCTS, we introduce a global-local node selection strategy that combines self-assessment based on historical actions in the current trajectory, and the Upper Confidence Bound for Trees (UCT) algorithm, guided by prior rollouts, to balance the optimization of high-value regions in the global search space with local reasoning trajectories.
 We further designed a high-precision simulated execution reward mechanism.
-This mechanism involves cost-effective automatic test case synthesis, followed by the use of LLMs as an interpreter to simulate the execution of test cases, which encourages the LLM to perform line-by-line, in-depth analysis and achieve unit-test-level reliability.
+This mechanism combines cost-effective automatic test case synthesis with LLM-as-an-interpreter execution, prompting line-by-line analysis for unit-test-level reliability.